miloserdev/openbmc/poky/documentation/sdk-manual/extensible.rst

 command:

 .. image:: figures/sdk-devtool-modify-flow.png
-   :width: 100%
+   :align: center

-#. *Preparing to Modify the Code*: The top part of the flow shows three
-   scenarios by which you could use ``devtool modify`` to prepare to work on source files.
+1. *Preparing to Modify the Code*: The top part of the flow shows three scenarios by which you could use ``devtool modify`` to prepare to work on source files.
 Each scenario assumes the following: